Body found in Chicot County Saturday ID'ed, state police say

 The decomposed body recovered along U.S. 65 in Chicot County near the Arkansas-Louisiana border has been identified, state police said.

-The body of Shenita Hicks, 32, of Lake Providence, Louisiana was found south of Lake Village Saturday, according to a news release from state police.
+The body of Shenita Hicks, 32, of Lake Providence, La., was found south of Lake Village on Saturday, according to a news release from state police.

 Special Agents of the state police Criminal Investigation Division have been in contact with the East Carroll Parish sheriff's office as the investigation continues to determine where and how the death occurred, according to the release.